enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/json_object_array.md

 # json_object_array

-Test that a JSON array made of objects is parsed correctly
+Create and output a JSON array of objects

 ## Python